ilyasben26/java-http-server-from-scratch/README.md

 - Returns a predefined response

 ## What I learned from this project:
-- Learning more about the HTTP protocol and implementing it using the IETF documentation.
+- Learned more about the HTTP protocol and how to implement it using the IETF documentation.
 - Working with threads in Java.
 - Writing unit tests using JUnit.
-- Test-driven development (used for properly implementing the HTTP parser)
+- Test-driven development (used for properly implementing the HTTP parser).
 - Using Maven to manage dependencies.
-- Working with Streams
+- Working with Streams.

+## How to run:
+1. Make sure you have Java 21 or later.
+2. Download the jar file `simplehttpserver.jar` from the releases.
+3. Execute `java -jar simplehttpserver.jar`.